page contents

 What is Lunch Bunch?

-Some students just want to chat with their friends and strengthen thier social connections in a quieter place rather than the loud lunchroom.
-As the school counselor, it also builds on my connections with my students which benefit the emotional/social supports within our school.
-There are many reasons why a student is invited, nevertheless, each invite usually involves a teacher referral or consultation.
+As the school counselor, building connections is part of my job, while benefiting the emotional/social supports within our school.
+There are many reasons why a student is invited, nevertheless, each invite usually involves a teacher referral/consultation.

 What happens in Lunch Bunch?